StudioEtrange/ConfigTree/docs/advanced_usage.rst

 module.
 The formatter itself should be a callable object, which accepts single argument—:class:`configtree.tree.Tree` object, and returns string.
 Optional keyword arguments are possible too.
-However, if you want to specify these arguments via :ref:`ctdump`, you should use decorator :func:`configtree.source.option`.
+However, if you want to specify these arguments via :ref:`ctdump`, you should use decorator :func:`configtree.formatter.option`.

 Example: